Bassammohamed1/Aflamak/README.md

-Aflamak is a web application inspired by Netflix, designed to offer a rich streaming experience for films, TV shows, and episodes.
+Aflamak is a web application, designed to offer a rich streaming experience for films, TV shows, and episodes.
 Built using C#, SQL Server, and .NET, it includes a variety of features to enhance user engagement and satisfaction.

 Features